 - 2. ECMO: Early evaluation & implementation. - i.
-ECMO Indications: Under optimal conditions
+ECMO Indications: Under optimal conditions ii.
+ECMO contraindication:

 (FiO2>0.8, Tidal volume 6ml/kg PBW, PEEP>10 and no contraindication for prone ventilation) and prone ventilation has been implemented and meet one of the following